 It's frustrating to think of lifestyle choices that lead to getting shot twice in an eight-week period, or the opportunity squandered, or perhaps even the loss of an important cog in your vision of the future of Ohio State's defense.
 That's all trivial at this point.
 What's important is that a 17 year-old is dead and a young man, just 18 and presumably with many decades ahead of him, is battling to ensure that time is somewhat normal.
 Forget football.

-Though some sites rushed to publish obits for Turner, he's hanging in there and Ken Gordon reported that his condition was upgraded over the weekend:
+Though some sites rushed to publish obits for Turner, he's hanging in there and Ken Gordon reported that his condition was upgraded